Seiberg-Witten Floer spectra for $b_1>0$: The Seiberg-Witten Invariant

 At the point-set level, there is a choice of index pairs (at each level $(i_1,i_2)$) involved in Definition \ref{def:swf}.
 However, the space $\preSWF^u_{[n]}(\mathcal{F},\mathfrak{S},k_+,k_-)$ is well-defined up to canonical homotopy, since the Conley index forms a connected simple system, Theorem \ref{thm:fiberwise-deforming-conley-2}.

-\begin{rmk} We would be able to repeat Definition \ref{def:swf} in the parameterized setting, replacing the spectrum $\unparamSWFn$ with a parameterized spectrum $\SWFn$, except that it is not known that the parameterized Conley index forms a connected simple system in $\mathcal{K}_{G,B}$, the category considered in Section \ref{sec:homotopy}. \end{rmk}
+\begin{rem} We would be able to repeat Definition \ref{def:swf} in the parameterized setting, replacing the spectrum $\unparamSWFn$ with a parameterized spectrum $\SWFn$, except that it is not known that the parameterized Conley index forms a connected simple system in $\mathcal{K}_{G,B}$, the category considered in Appendix \ref{sec:homotopy}. \end{rem}

 The spaces $\unparamSWFn_{(i_1,i_2)}(\mathcal{F})$ for $(i_1,i_2)$ not a pair $(D_n^2,D_n^4)$, for some $n$, seem to have rather an awkward definition, because they do not naturally represent the Conley index of some fixed flow.
 However, they may be viewed as the Conley indices of a split flow on $\underline{V}\times_{\mathrm{Pic}(\mathcal{F})}\preSWF_{[n]}(\mathcal{F})$, for $V= \mathbb{C}^{i_1-D_n^2}\oplus \mathbb{R}^{i_2-D_n^4}$ a vector space equipped with a linear (repelling) flow.